trinityrnaseq/CSHLProgForBio/Exercise-counting_kmers/README.md

 We're going to write a python program that counts kmers from reads in a fastq file.
 To do this, we'll first break the task up into smaller parts involving:

-* retrieving the sequences from the fastq file
+* A. retrieving the sequences from the fastq file
-* extracting kmers from a sequence
+* B. extracting kmers from a sequence
-* counting the kmers among all sequences
+* C. counting the kmers among all sequences

 Let's tackle each in the above order, and in the process, be generating a library of reusable python methods.

-## Retrieve sequences from a fastq file
+## Part A: Retrieve sequences from a fastq file

 Write a python script that retrieves a list of all read sequences from a fastq file.